Using Rest-Frame Optical and NIR Data from the RAISIN Survey to Explore the Redshift Evolution of Dust Laws in SN Ia Host Galaxies: Results

 In this Section, we present results from estimating the best fitting common $R_V$ value for different subsamples of our data.
 Whilst assuming a common $R_V$ in each subsample is a strong assumption, it allows us to obtain tighter constraints than the more flexible model where an $R_V$ population distribution of non-zero width is permitted (Section \ref{sec:pop_results} presents our results under this more relaxed assumption).
 The assumption that SNe in a particular redshift range might be well modelled by a single common $R_V$ is an approximation, but it can still provide important information about the typical nature of dust in the subsamples analysed.

-With this in mind, we will proceed in Section \ref{sec:global_z_split} to present our inferences of $R_V$ in the CSP ($z<0.1$) and RAISIN ($0.22\leq z\le0.61$) subsamples of our data.
+In Section \ref{sec:survey_global_z_split}, we present $R_V$ inferences for CSP, RAISIN 1, and RAISIN2 separately.
+We will then proceed in Section \ref{sec:global_z_split} to present our inferences of $R_V$ for CSP ($z<0.1$) and the joint RAISIN1+2 ($0.22\leq z\le0.61$) sample.
 In Section \ref{sec:global_z+m_split}, we will further split these two subsamples by host galaxy stellar mass -- testing if there is mass dependence of $R_V$ in either redshift bin, and if this may differ as a function of redshift.